 Virtualized Cable Access Network Solutions: Changing the Way We Operate and Manage

 Cable operators have traditionally relied on purpose-built hardware solutions such as integrated CCAP devices to deliver services.
 However, as bandwidth consumption grows exponentially, these solutions are showing their limitations.
 This is because capacity increases often lead to additional equipment and associated OPEX in crowded headends and hubs.
-Development cycles for new services and features in this traditional context are often long and require significant and lengthy regression testing.
+Development cycles for new services and features in this traditional context are often long and require significant and time consuming regression testing.

 Cable operators need better solutions to compete in a market where customer expectations are high.
 Now more than ever modernization is key.
 Many are turning to virtualized, software-based infrastructures to adapt to customer demand and compete.